The Reasons May 12th is Fibromyalgia Awareness Day and Why it Matte

 For the rest of the year, please help us advocate for the research needed to lift the veil on fibromyalgia once and for all—to develop reliable diagnostic tools and effective early treatments that can prevent needless suffering for so many worldwide.

-Together, I believe we can work to change the story for the next generation of fibromyalgia men, women, adolescents, and children.
+Together, I believe we can work to change the story for the next generation of fibromyalgia women, men, adolescents, and children.
 Will you join me?
 Please give to fibromyalgia research and support your local and national fibromyalgia organizations.
 Let us know that you understand and support the fibromyalgia community!

 Sources: